phucle24/travel-app/README.md

 PORT = 8080

 ````
+The app requires Node.js version 14.
+Packages won't install with version > 14.

-Version node is running v14.21.3
+The version node is running v14.21.3

 ````
 npm install